Roast Pork and Wine Pairing Recommendations

 - Sicilian Nerello Mascalese.

-What wine is best with pork tenderloin?
+What red wine goes best with pork?

-What type of wine goes with pork chops?
+What color wine goes with pork chops?

 Light reds like Beaujolais and Pinot Noirs would be a good match for leaner cuts like chops or tenderloins, maybe even a Chardonnay with a creamy or buttery sauce.
 Rosés are also extremely versatile with pork, their light body and crispness will pair with many preparations.